CherryDev-Arch/CherryDev-Arch/README.md

-### An introduction to me!
+<h2 align="center">Hello, こんにちは，Привет, Bonjour, and Hola everyone!</h2>

-Hello, こんにちは，Привет, Bonjour, and Hola everyone!
-My name is Joshua, but you may call me Necro for short, or just Nec.
+<h2 align="center">My name is Joshua, but you may call me Necro for short, or just Nec.</h2>

-I'm an L1 Digital Technology student, learning to use Python3 and HTML5.
+I'm an L1 Digital Technology student, learning to use Python3 and HTML5.<br>
-I'm studying software engineering, web design, and development.
+I'm studying software engineering, web design, and development.<br>

 ### 🌐 Languages